 Fly direct from Cape Town to Maun in Botswana in two-and-a-half-hours and step straight into your mokoro or speed boat for a spot of ‘glamping’ on a deserted Okavango Delta island paradise.
 Or take a short flight from Maun to any one of a number of luxury lodges.

 Enjoy beautiful green bushveld and reasonable wildlife encounters (prime wildlife viewing is during the dry winter months).
 Expect fewer tourists and lower prices than during prime safari season.

 Surrounding areas in the Cape

-Hire a car in Cape Town and drive the Garden Route and Little Karoo to end up at your bushveld destination, or fly to Port Elizabeth to meet your lodge transfer.
+Hire a car in Cape Town and drive the Garden Route and Little Karoo to end up at your bushveld destination, or fly to Gqeberha (Port Elizabeth) to meet your lodge transfer.
 Some of these bushveld lodges offer boat trips down winding rivers for a day at the nearby idyllic beaches.